You have reached Part 2 of Mobility Scooter. If you'd like to read Part 1, go here.

 The last thing that Cir absolutely hates about The Buzz is the beeping noise it makes when he's backing up.
 This feature is a necessary evil I suppose.
 They added it to warn those around him that he was backing up and might not see them.
 He's tried finding the wire or mechanism to disconnect this annoying sound-maker, to no avail.

-The following is a list of mobility scooters that Cir would like to test drive or have.
-This is based on others reviews and experiences while using them.
-Each one has a list of pros and cons, at least from our perspective.
-What might be a con to us, may not be for you.
-So read through them and see which appeal to you.
+The following is a short list of mobility scooters that Cir would like to test drive or have.
+As you can see, he's a little partial to 4 wheelers.
+There's also a link below to a site which compares the different scooters available.
+You may want to check that out, as well.
+So read about them and see which ones appeal to you.
 You never know, you may have decided on your scooter today.

 We hope this short review, of the mobility scooter, will help in your quest for the perfect scooter for you.
-We're sure with all the many brands and models available, you will be able to find one that fits your lifestyle and needs.
+We're sure, with all the many brands and models available, you will be able to find one that fits your lifestyle and personal needs.